ClinSeq/gatk/README.md

 I use this to verify the identity of a tumor and normal exome or panel pairs.
 Variants are called in the normal sample, and then used as input (`-V`) to the walker.

-**Note** Adding the optional parameter `-L <variant>` leads to a massive speedup, since the backend GATK engine only processes the sites passed to `-L`, instead of looping through all sites in the reference.
+**Note:** Adding the optional parameter `-L <variant>` leads to a massive speedup, since the backend GATK engine only processes the sites passed to `-L`, instead of looping through all sites in the reference.
 The file passed to `-L` should be the same as that passed to `-V`.
 Example: `-V normalvariants.vcf -L normalvariants.vcf`.

 The output is a table with the total number of variants, total hz variants and number of hz variants that have read support in the BAM, broken down per sample in the BAM file.